Photo Cred: (1) | Updated: 5/27/2019

 So I’ve always wanted to talk about my favorite films of all time, but have never been able to narrow it down to a top ten or even a top fifty films.
 The more movies I watch over time, the longer my list of favorites grows as my personal taste expands.
 But I think I have found the best way of approaching this daunting task and that is by writing about my favorite films by genre.
-Not only the overarching genre, but also the sub categories that reside within the mainline genre.
+Not only the overarching genre, but also the sub categories that reside within the main genre.
 To start this series off, I’ve decided to talk about possibly my favorite genre of films: sci-fi.

 For this genre, I’ve broken it down to the following types of films: escapism, guilty pleasures, realism, social commentaries, and the underrated.
 The rest of the blog-posts in this series will follow a similar format.
 First, let’s look at my favorite escapism in the sci-fi genre.